Clothes Dryer Maintenance Guide

 Step-by-Step DIY Guide

-Step 1: Power and Gas Off
+Step 1: Disconnect Power and Pull the Dryer Out

-Step 2: Clean the Lint Screen After Every Load
+Step 2: Wash the Lint Screen

-Step 3: Clean the Exterior Vent Hood and Flapper
+Step 6: Clear the Exterior Vent Hood

 When to Call a Pro